P. G. T. Beauregard: Peacetime Officer, West Point Superintendent

-American Civil War
+Civil War

-Charleston
+First CSA General

 Beauregard traveled by steamship from New York to New Orleans and immediately began giving military advice to the local authorities in his home state of Louisiana, which included further strengthening Forts St. Philip and Jackson, which guarded the Mississippi approaches to New Orleans.
 He hoped to be named commander of the Louisiana state army, but was disappointed that the state legislature appointed Braxton Bragg.
 Aware that Beauregard might resent him, Bragg offered him the rank of colonel.
 Instead Beauregard enrolled as a private in the "Orleans Guards", a battalion of French Creole aristocrats.
 At the same time, he communicated with Slidell and the newly chosen President Davis, angling for a senior position in the new Confederate States Army.
 Rumors that Beauregard would be placed in charge of the entire Army infuriated Bragg.
 Concerned about the political situation regarding the Federal presence at Fort Sumter in Charleston Harbor, Davis selected Beauregard to take command of Charleston's defenses.
 Beauregard seemed the perfect combination of military engineer and charismatic Southern leader needed at that time and place.

-Beauregard became one of the most frequently described generals in Confederate chronicles, and almost every observer noted his foreign French visage.
-His comportment was "courteous, grave, sometimes reserved and severe, sometimes abrupt with people who displeased him."
-Associates saw him go months without smiling.
-"Many who saw him thought he looked like a French marshal or like Napoleon in a gray uniform - which was what he wanted them to think."
+Beauregard became one of the most frequently described generals in Confederate chronicles, and almost all of which noted his foreign French visage.
+Biographer T. Harry Williams describes the Beauregard gave as "courteous, grave, sometimes reserved and severe, sometimes abrupt with people who displeased him."
+Many compared his appearance to that of a French marshal.
+Beauregard was accompanied by a sizable military staff, which included many former politicians serving as aides.
+He received gifts from admiring women across the Confederacy, which fueled rumors about womanizing, some of which had anti-Creole bases.

-"Because he was French and seemed different, he was the victim of all kind of rumors, most of them baseless.
-The charge of immorality was, of course, inevitable.
-Some soldiers believed that he was accompanied by a train of concubines and wagons loaded with cases of champagne.
-Even in Louisiana it was said, by non-Creoles, that he was unfaithful to his wife, infidelity being allegedly a Creole characteristic."

-"[Beauregard's] military retinue was a wonderful collection in itself to inspire rumor.
-His staff glittered with former governors and senators serving as voluntary aides."
-Beauregard also kept the company of Frederick Maginnis, a slave he had rented from a South Carolinian woman.
-"Another eminent camp follower was a young Spaniard who served as Beauregard's barber and valet."

 Beauregard became the first Confederate general officer, appointed a brigadier general in the Provisional Army of the Confederate States on March 1, 1861.
 (On July 21, he was promoted to full general in the Confederate Army, one of only seven appointed to that rank; his date of rank made him the fifth most senior general, behind Samuel Cooper, Albert Sidney Johnston, Robert E. Lee, and Joseph E. Johnston.)